-Exception: A household may apply for initial benefits after the 15th of the month, and receive a combined first and second allotment.
-In this situation, if the second month is the sample month, the reviewer must exclude from the error determination process, any changes occurring in the first month, which the State agency is not required to effect for the second month.
+Exception: A household may apply for initial benefits after the 15th of the month and receive a combined first and second allotment in the month immediately following the month of application.
+In this situation, if the month immediately following the month of application is the sample month, the reviewer must exclude from the error determination process any changes occurring in the first month which the State agency is not required to act on for the second month.